FAITH AND A SUITCASE: The God Who Sees Me

 This week, I am wrapping up a four-month solo journey with the Lord Jesus.
 For more than two years now, I have been traveling with Him across nations, states, and unfamiliar places, learning what it means to follow without a map.
 By this point in a trip, I usually feel the weight of distance and miss the comforts of home.
 However, this final week feels different.

-I have learned a lot from the sloths in Costa Rica, who take their sweet time and move with quiet intention.
-I have truly embraced the slow life, and I leave this place with a renewed sense of joy that was born through simplicity.
+I’ve learned a lot from the sloths in Costa Rica, who take their sweet time and move with quiet intention.
+The slow life is good for the soul and I leave this leg of my trip with a renewed sense of joy that was born through simplicity.

-I know many readers come here for prophetic words, and I will continue to share them.
+I know most readers come here for prophetic words, and I will continue to share them.
 In fact, I have a new one ready to be released!
-But for now, I wanted to share more about some of my latest adventures.
+For now, though, I wanted to share a few personal stories that have touched my heart.

 And I did endure.

-It was not until I reached the summit that God provided.
+It wasn’t until I reached the summit that God provided.

-I laughed out loud because it felt deeply personal and I just knew it was for me!
-The journey down was so much easier once I had cover, and I felt like a happy child in the rain.
+I laughed out loud because it felt deeply personal.
+I knew it was for me.
+Once I had protection, the journey down was so much easier and I smiled like a happy child in the rain!

 In the days that followed, Jesus continued showing up in tangible ways, meeting needs only He would know.
 One day, I was hungry and did not have time to get groceries.
 As soon as the thought crossed my mind, a neighbor came over with soup.
 Another day, a shuttle dropped me off in a new town, and I had no idea how to get to my Airbnb.
 At that exact moment, a young woman walked up and asked, “Do you need a ride?”

-It is my prayer that in this season, we all slow down enough to notice the practical ways Jesus answers our unspoken prayers.
-He truly is an ever-present help in times of trouble.
+It is my prayer that in this season, we all slow down enough to notice the practical ways Jesus answers our unspoken prayers each day.
+He’s truly an ever-present help in times of trouble and such a sweetheart.
 He knows our needs before we ever voice them.

 Scripture reminds us of this: